 Ash followed her orders obediently and soon both candles flames were dancing, their shadows flickering against the walls as Esther recited a prayer in Hebrew.
 After she finished, her eyes were wet but a smile lit up her face.

 “Nana you cry every time you light the candles.”
 Drew hugged her and handed her a tissue.

 She sniffled.
-“I used to pray that you children find your happiness.
+“I used to pray that your children find your happiness.
 Now I pray that I live to see you all married and with children.”
 After tucking the tissue into her sleeve, she slipped her arm through Ash’s and they stood for a moment looking at the candles.
 A sense of peace stole over Ash.
 He truly meant it when he said this place was home to him.
-While he loved his apartment, even more so now that Drew lived there, memories of his former life, the pain and loneliness he’d endured for years followed him through those hallways.
+While he loved his apartment, even more so now that Drew lived there, memories of his former life, the pain, and loneliness he’d endured for years followed him through those hallways.

 Here, nothing lived but love and acceptance.
 These walls sheltered him, keeping the demons of his past at bay.
 When he came here, he could breathe, simple as that.

 “Do you know what the story of Chanukah stands for, Asher?”
 Esther led them back into the homey kitchen, where once again they were surrounded by mouth-watering aromas of the impending dinner.
 She took a bowl from the refrigerator and stirred it, then set it down on the counter next to the stove.
 “Come help me, while we talk.”